 2025

-River Dialogues, PwC Building, Southbank, Melbourne, & Osaka Town Hall, Osaka, Japan
+River Dialogues, PWC Building, Southbank, Melbourne, & Osaka Town Hall, Osaka, Japan

 Female in Focus x Nikon Photography 2024 Awards, London & Glasgow